 Some production processes need to stock the intermediate results (products) of their operations for use in later operations.
 Such intermediate products can be reflected in the Production BOM to increase accuracy in production reporting and transparency for the production process.
 These are known as intermediate or semi-finished products in DEAR.

-- Getting Started with Production Module (required)
+- Getting Started with Advanced Manufacturing Module (required)

 - Product and Service Management (required)